jlangvand/jucipp/README.md

   `[language identifier]-language-server` executable is found.
 This executable can be a symbolic link to one of your installed language server binaries.
   - For additional instructions, see: [setup of tested language servers](docs/language_servers.md)
-- Non-C/C++ projects are also supported, such as Python, JavaScript, and Rust projects
+- Non-C/C++ projects are also supported, such as JavaScript, Python, Rust, and Go projects
 - Git support through libgit2
 - Find symbol through Ctags ([Universal Ctags](https://github.com/universal-ctags/ctags) is recommended)